kaungmyat999/LUNG_CANCER_DETECTION/README.md

 The best model so far is KNN Model with the accuracy of 0.93.

-For detail plz check out the report file in the repo.
+For detail plz download the report file in the repo.